Home / News & Insights / July 28, 2021 / ...

-Around 80% of all cases sent to a collections agency are referred simply because no-one has yet overcome the debtors’ denial tactics.
-Which means learning how to sidestep the usual stalling strategies is a must if you want to increase your collection rate.
+Debt Denial – Around 80% of all cases sent to a collections agency are referred simply because no one has yet overcome debt denial tactics.
+This means learning how to sidestep the usual stalling strategies is a must if you want to increase your collection rate.

 What to do when debtors refuse to co-operate